 In fact, in today’s market, some homes receive sight-unseen offers, and “[o]ther homes have dozens of showing requests within a few hours of hitting the market.”
 Your agent, then, should be responsive and able to get you showing appointments quickly.
 Should also know how to craft a winning offer that makes your offer stand out above the others.

-To learn more about how an agent can help you be competitive in your market, contact a New Jersey agent at 855-966-DEALS.
+To learn more about how an agent can help you be competitive in your market, contact a New Jersey agent at 855-966-DEAL.

 3. Can you help me find a location right for me?